 Jonathan has trouble adjusting to change and gets angry when things don’t go his way.
 It can take hours to get him to settle and calm back down.
 Jonathan has just one or two good friends and would rather be alone than have play dates.
 He doesn’t make new friends easily.

-How can executive function be improved?
+How can an executive function be improved?

 There are many helpful treatments; however, they usually depend on the underlying causes and severity of the dysfunction.
 School services are usually a good place to start in developing your child’s academic and social skills.
 Special education or resource programs can assign a speech therapist, tutor, occupational therapist, or any other relevant professional to improve skills.
 Exploring different ways of learning is important for your child.

-Social skills and organizational skills coaching are also a good option.
+Social skills and organizational skills coaching are also good options.
 This involves a trained coach who can help your child practice and master skills such as time management, planning, and organizing.
 Different methods would include creating a visual schedule and checklists, using organization apps or timers, workspace tips, establishing a routine, etc.

-Executive function is a term used to describe higher order cognitive processes that include planning and organizing, cognitive flexibility/decision making, initiation and self regulation, impulse control, time management, sustained attention, and more.
+Executive function is a term used to describe higher-order cognitive processes that include planning and organizing, cognitive flexibility/decision making, initiation and self-regulation, impulse control, time management, sustained attention, and more.
 When a student’s executive function skills are impaired, they are said to have executive dysfunction.

 Many learning disorders impact executive functioning and students with ADHD often struggle to organize themselves, focus on tasks, and control their impulses.
 Symptoms, however, can be managed and treated with the right support.
 If you suspect your child has difficulties with executive functioning that are impeding their progress in school, consult with the school.
 Social and academic coaching can be helpful and a visit to a psychologist or neuropsychologist may be warranted.
 There is not a one-size-fits-all intervention to improve executive functions in children.